cchauve/PlasBin-flow/exp/weighted_objective/README.md

 Evaluation types (et): Evaluations have been carried out at `basepair` as well as `contig` level.

-Length thrsholds (th): Finally, we evaluated the results for various minimum contig length thresholds (`0, 100, 1000`).
+Length thresholds (th): Finally, we evaluated the results for various minimum contig length thresholds (`0, 100, 1000`).
 Contigs below these length threshold have been left out of the respective evaluations.

 ## Obtaining statistics